 The reason that many believe that green tea can help lower the risks of getting certain types of cancer is that green tea is particularly rich in antioxidants.

-A review done in 2018 cited research that showed green tea extract possibly helping to not only delay the onset but also prevent the recurrence of certain types of cancer.
+A green tea review done in 2018 cited research that showed the extract possibly helping to not only delay the onset but also prevent the recurrence of certain types of cancer.

-While the benefits of drinking green tea seem promising, scientists firmly believe that there is more work that needs to take place before they can definitively say it lowers the risk of cancer.
+While the health benefits of green tea seem promising, scientists firmly believe that there is more work that needs to take place before they can definitively say it lowers the risk of cancer.

 Let’s face it; not everyone considers dental hygiene as big of a health benefit as weight loss and matters of the heart and brain.
 However, is green tea healthy for your mouth?